Finder to the Node: NBN Scams on the rise as high speed plans tumble

 One of the sad realities of the technology age is that it's made scamming significantly easier than ever before.
 The ACCC released figures this week that suggest that Australians are falling for NBN scams at higher levels than ever before.

 In case you're wondering what an NBN scam is, it's when an unscrupulous type contacts you, typically over the phone or via email.
-Claiming to be from your ISP, or increasingly from NBN Co, they state that there's a problem with your broadband connection which they can fix by remotely connecting to your computer.
+Claiming to be from your ISP (internet service provider), or increasingly from NBN Co, they state that there's a problem with your broadband connection which they can fix by remotely connecting to your computer.
 That's an easy route to your personal information and often your bank accounts.

 Other scams identified by the ACCC offer to sell NBN services or reconnect services during a blackout.